michelle-sokolov/rethink-Url-Short/README.md

 # rethink-Url-Short

-This is the backend portion for a URL Shortener application To initialize:
+This is the backend portion for a URL Shortener application.
+To initialize:
 - open application in VS Code
 - install 'REST Client' extension